-Spinal decompression exercises are the mainstay of the Sarah Key Method lower back at home workout.
-And don’t be confused here: it doesn’t matter what the diagnosis – all spinal conditions benefit from a gentle daily spinal decompression regime in order to turn the tables on a back’s steady decline.
+Spinal decompression exercises are the mainstay of the Sarah Key Method for self-treatment of low back pain.
+And don’t be confused here: it doesn’t matter what the diagnosis – all spinal conditions benefit from daily separation of the spinal segments.
+It is both preventative and therapeutic.

-Our discs contain fluid - and when we sit or stand for lengthy periods during the day it gets squeezed out.
-That, in a nutshell, is what causes lower discs to start degenerating - and in some instances becoming painful.
-Indolent lifestyles and sedentary occupations usually mean that fluid expressed from our discs by day is not getting back easily enough by night.
-In other words, the fluid content of our discs goes into incremental steady decline.
+Our discs contain fluid - and when we sit or stand for lengthy periods during the day it squeezes out.
+That, in a nutshell, is what causes lower discs to degenerate - and in some instances becoming painful.
+Indolent lifestyles usually mean that discal fluid lost by day doesn't get back sufficiently at night.
+So the fluid content of our discs steadily declines.

-The back problems intensify as the sustained compression of our discs (as we sit slumped at our computers or carrying out other sedentary, minimal movement tasks) gradually smothers their metabolic life.
-The lumbar discs in particular, gradually become too sleepy to carry out normal maintenance and repairs, with the result that they – sooner than any other structure in our body – are the first to start breaking down.
-Our muscles stiffen up too, as they try to protect the sore bits, and this too can be a source of back pain.
+The back problems intensify as the sustained compression of our discs (as we sit slumped at our computers) gradually smothers their metabolic life.
+The lumbar discs gradually become too sleepy to carry out normal maintenance and repair.
+Earlier than any other structure in our body they are the first to break down.
+Our muscles stiffen up too, as they try to protect the sore patches in the spine, and this too can be a source of pain.

-You will see in the comprehensive section on the BackBlock and also on the section on Traction that the Sarah Key spinal decompression exercises are better described as ‘pressure change therapy’ (PCT) because that is exactly what they are.
-This spinal decompression routine is not just about pulling the spine apart, effective as this is to a limited degree.
+You will see in the section on the BackBlock and also on the section on Traction that the Sarah Key spinal decompression exercises are better described as ‘pressure change therapy’ (PCT) because that's exactly what they are.

-The PCT model also involves loading the lumbar spinal segments in a controlled way (by the knees rocking and reverse curl ups see also ‘The best Abs Exercises’) and alternating this with passive hyperextension over the BackBlock to create distraction.
+The PCT model also involves loading the lumbar spinal segments in a controlled way (by the knees rocking and reverse curl ups see also ‘The Best Abs Exercises’) and alternating this with passive hyperextension over the BackBlock to create traction.

-The variation in pressures stimulates the discs internally which is critical for geeing up their metabolic rate and the repair processes.
-The alternating pressures also help move fluid around inside the discs.
-Most importantly of all, they help squidge stale fluids out and suck fresh ones in to the lumbar discs.
-And this is vital for boosting their nutrition and day-to-day maintenance.
+The variation in pressures stimulates the discs internally which is critical for stimulating the metabolic repair processes.
+The alternating pressures also help move fluid around inside the discs, squidging stale fluids out and sucking fresh ones in.
+This boosts their nutrition and day-to-day maintenance.